Districts of Portugal: Mainland Portugal

-Districts of the Portuguese Overseas
+Former districts of the Portuguese overseas provinces

 Following the model of European Portugal, the major Portuguese overseas territories (Angola, Mozambique and Portuguese India) were also divided in districts.
 In these territories, each district was headed by a district governor, subordinated to the governor-general.
 In Angola and Mozambique, the former district areas mostly coincide with the modern province areas.
 In the former Portuguese India, the Damão and Diu districts are still divisions of the present union territory of Daman and Diu, while the present state of Goa (former Goa District) is now divided into two districts.